Spotting opportunities for brand differentiation that others can’t see

 Method spotted an arbitrary norm, which had been accepted without question by all cleaning product brands for decades – a norm which they promptly subverted, and in doing so found an effortless path through the market.

 This norm was the norm of making cleaning products look aggressive, powerful, and ugly.
 If you look at this parade of brands here you’ll see what I mean:

-Although all these brands are supposedly distinct from each other, they’re all of a “type”.
+Although all these brands are supposedly distinct from each other, they’re all of a “type” with little brand differentiation.
 Brash primary colours, pack swooshes flashes and bangs, shouty typefaces, and generally a concerted effort to communicate their destructive qualities.